SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a machine learning engineer with a passion for reinforcement learning, optimization, and swarm intelligence.
+Siobhán is a machine learning engineer and researcher with a passion for reinforcement learning and swarm intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools